Tanmay1005/weather-app/README.md

 2. Install dependencies
     ```bash
     pip install -r requirements.txt
-3. Get your API key from OpenWeatherMap and add it to config.py.
+3. Get your API key from OpenWeatherMap and add it to config.py and script.js
 4. Run the app:
     ```bash
     streamlit run src/app.py

+5. Additionally if you want to test the app made on JS, run index.html file

+## How to get OpenWeatherMap API key

+1. Create an account on OpenWeatherMap (https://openweathermap.org/)
+2. Create an API key for free and save it.
+3. Paste the API key in config.py and script.js files for the apps to run.